yuisanae2f/cudaRC/README.md

 to manage the value via your browser.

 ## [CDRC](./req/cdrc.md)
-to manage the value directly with this C library.
+to manage the value directly with this [C library](https://github.com/yuisanae2f/cudaRC/tree/cdrc).

 # Map
 to allocate the value to calculate on GPU.
+to store them, it uses the map based on Container from [CPure](https://github.com/yuisanae2f/CPure).